 Today customers prefer to connect with real people over empty advertisements and promises.
 We’re desperate for something real.
 In 2020 bloggers and influencers are recognised for their $$$ potential in what is now a BILLION dollar industry.
 As a result, the scene has become saturated.
 Now, this doesn’t mean that it’s impossible to make money.
 But it is harder and that’s the truth.

 Continuing on with the full transparency when I started my blog I never dreamed of making a career out of it.
 It really was a now and then kind of hobby.
 Over the last six months I’ve realised I’m incredibly passionate about writing and I know I have a lot of value to share.

 I also realised looking around at all the top bloggers there were few people who looked like me.
-While I have nothing against beautiful, able-bodied blondes in their twenties, I think in 2018 it’s time for a bit of a shakeup.
+While I have nothing against beautiful, able-bodied blondes in their twenties, I think this year it’s time for a bit of a shakeup.
 I think we’re ready for some diversity.
 Wouldn’t you agree?

 Ask yourself how can I shake things up?
 How can my content provide massive value to my audience?